Chart Color Schemes

 Canley Heights has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 17 such projects that could potentially impact the area.
-Notable among these are the Canley Heights and Canley Vale Special Entertainment Precincts, the upgrade of Canley Vale High School, the development at 37-45 Arbutus Street, and the development at 19-25 Ascot Street.
-The following list provides details on those projects that are likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 17 projects that could affect this region.
+Notable projects include Canley Heights and Canley Vale Special Entertainment Precincts, Canley Vale High School Upgrade, 37-45 Arbutus Street Development, and 19-25 Ascot Street Development.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.